Ron Kavana: Solo career

 Kavana released his first solo album, Rollin' & Coastin' in 1985, on the Italian record label, Appaloosa.
 The album was a compilation of solo tracks and Juice on The Loose recordings.

 In the mid/late 1980s, Kavana opened several tours for The Pogues, including a December/January 1985/1986 jaunt through Ireland, where he performed as a duo with Elvis Costello.
 Pogues management considered Kavana as a replacement for departing bass player/singer Cait O'Riordan.
 The band chose road crew member Darryl Hunt for the job, but Kavana made several appearances on The Pogues' album If I Should Fall From Grace With God, and co-wrote two songs with Pogue Terry Woods: "Every Man Is A King (In The U.S. of A.)" and "Young Ned of the Hill", the former released originally as a B-side and the latter included on The Pogues album, Peace and Love.

 In 1990, Kavana produced the album For The Children.
 Featuring 29 guests (including several members of The Pogues), the album was a fundraiser for LILT (London Irish Live Trust), a charity organisation working for peace in Northern Ireland.

-By the late 1980s, Kavana had formed the eclectic group Alias Ron Kavana.
+By the late 1980s, Kavana had formed the eclectic group Alias Ron Kavana (originally called "Nightbeats").
 The group was subsequently named "Best Live Act in the World" by Folk Roots magazine in 1989, 1990, and 1991.
 The Alias Band's first album, Think Like a Hero, was released in 1989.
 Alias Ron Kavana's second album, Coming Days, followed in 1991.

-Terry Woods joined forces with Ron Kavana and recorded the album Home Fire, released as Kavana's second solo effort in 1991.
-The two appear together in the 1990 Ken Loach film, Hidden Agenda, performing the Wolfe Tones' song "The Ballad Of Joe McDonnell".
+Ron's second solo effort, Home Fire, was released by Special Delivery (an imprint of Topic Records) in 1991.
+The album included vocal and instrumental contribution from Pogue Terry Woods, who also appeared together with Kavana in the 1990 Ken Loach film, Hidden Agenda, performing the Wolfe Tones' song "The Ballad Of Joe McDonnell".